Revised 6th May 2020

 The Judiciary also have to deal with those litigants reported to be suicidal and there are, of course, the rather more public examples of litigants making moves to self-harm or attempt suicide in the court arena.

 The stress of litigation affects all litigants, regardless of background or pre-existing mental health conditions.
 All of us, across all of the disciplines, are exposed to potentially suicidal litigants on a regular basis.

 Stresses at the Bar can be overwhelming, especially when the equilibrium we manage to manufacture is knocked off by some event at work or at home.
 Many of us will be able to recall occasions when we have felt overwhelmed with stress or had colleagues who have expressed such feelings and even feelings of suicide or self-harm.

 Suicide prevention and how to deal with suicidal people is a matter which might affect any one of us.
 How should we deal with those situations?
 I don’t know.
 I have twice done the best that I can in situations I was not equipped for.
 I dare say I may have cause to respond to threats of suicide, attempts at suicide and expressions of suicidal ideation again in the future.
-Suicide is one of the most preventable deaths.
+Suicide is one of the most preventable deaths and the impact that suicide has on those left behind is immeasurable and stays with them forever.
 Should we be receiving training for this?
 I believe we should.

 This is an invitation to the Bar Council to organise training and put together a useful resource to equip the Bar with the essential skills required to deal with suicidal litigants and the aftermath of such incidents.
 Let’s help safeguard those involved in the Justice system and let’s equip the Bar so it can respond appropriately and look after itself.